Elegantly Wasted: Recording and production

 (dropped during production) were recorded using analogue equipment.
-Farris and Hutchence finished the album later in 1996.
+Farriss and Hutchence finished the album later in 1996.
 Additional musicians were brought in to provide backing vocals on "Don't Lose Your Head", "Searching" and "I'm Just a Man".
 After the sessions in Spain had wrapped, the recordings were returned to Vancouver, where engineer Mike Plotnikoff began the initial mixing, before sending them to Townhouse Studios in London, where music producer Tom Lord-Alge carried out the bulk of the mixing.
 Plotnikoff recalls, "I did a mix for him [Lord-Alge] beforehand in Vancouver so that he had a guideline as to roughly what we wanted".